Gambling Laws in Montana

 Montana Sports Betting

 While sports betting is legal and can be offered by licensed land-based establishments, all Montana online sports betting is illegal.
 There are no bills currently proposed that would bring about legalization.
 So, currently, the only way to place sports bets in MT legally is to do so at a licensed casino that accepts such wagers.
+If you are curisous and eager to learn more, you can take a look at the Montana sports betting guide crafted especially for you!

 Montana Daily Fantasy Sports

 Montana is one of five states that has explicitly banned or outlawed daily fantasy sports, along with Arizona, Iowa, Louisiana and Nevada.
 There are different reasons for doing so, but in Montana, it is clear that the government views paid fantasy sports as online gambling, which therefore should not circumvent the existing bans on internet betting.
+Read the full Montana daily fantasy betting review if you want to find out more details about the legeal situation with DFS in the state.

 Montana Online Casinos